by Matt Slick

 He looked around some more.
 Still no one.
-He felt like a thief as he hopped back into his care and headed towards home.
+He headed towards home.
 He looked at the bright wrappings as he drove.
 There was, of course, no note, no clue on the outside as to where it came from or for whom it was intended.

 "Oh great!" he shouted in frustrated excitement.
 "That's great!"